numb86/docs.getdbt.com/website/snippets/_git-providers-supporting-ci.md

 - If your git provider has a [native dbt Cloud integration](/docs/cloud/git/git-configuration-in-dbt-cloud), you can seamlessly set up [continuous integration (CI)](/docs/deploy/ci-jobs) jobs directly within dbt Cloud.

-- For providers without native integration, you can still use the git clone method to import your git URL or leverage the [dbt Cloud Administrative API](/docs/dbt-cloud-apis/admin-cloud-api) to trigger a ci job to run.
+- For providers without native integration, you can still use the git clone method to import your git URL or leverage the [dbt Cloud Administrative API](/docs/dbt-cloud-apis/admin-cloud-api) to trigger a CI job to run.

 The following table outlines the available integration options and their corresponding capabilities.